 To enable this comparison, Intrinio offers standardized financial statements.
 We parse out the information that is particularly relevant and useful to our customers and use propriety machine learning algorithms, such as multi-class classification, to map out the reported data against a standard set of terms that we use for all of the companies we cover.
 We’ve spent years training our algorithm with correct data to help it detect hidden patterns that are often not intuitive to humans.

 Traditional data firms don’t use algorithms – they have teams of 100 to 1,000 people who map financial statements by hand.
 As we mentioned in the outset, this can be very expensive for you as the user.
 Our proprietary XBRL processing engine allows us to read these complex XBRL files at scale and extract relevant information.
 Any potential issues are flagged, then reviewed and fixed by a (human) team member.
 Our accuracy rate is roughly 99.8% before human review - comparable to a team of analysts, but without the steep data costs.

 In addition to the standardized financials, we calculate more than a hundred investment metrics and performance ratios to add value to your analysis.
 All calculations are comparable across filings and companies.
 We also calculate several fiscal periods that are not reported.
 For example, companies are required to report Q1, Q2, Q3, and FY, but not Q4.
 We calculate the last quarter of the fiscal year to give you a more complete picture.

 We have our own database of companies and SEC filings, so you can access as-reported financials at any time.
 When new filings are submitted to the SEC, that data is available to you, on average, within fifteen minutes.

-Intrinio’s fundamentals are available via API, Excel, and CSV.
+Intrinio’s fundamentals are available via API, bulk file downloads, direct database access, and FTP.
 Our tools are built by developers, for developers, and we strive to provide the most advanced data delivery platforms.

 Here are a few other useful links: